shoesandsocks/photo-to-markdown/README.md

 Clone the repo, `cd` into it, `npm run dev`.° That's it.

-Actually before you run `npm run dev`, put your photos in the `public/photos` folder.
+Put your photos in the `public/photos` folder.
 Navigate to the `/admin` page.
 There you can edit the date (it will hopefully be populated with the photo's creation date, if your pics have valid EXIF encoded in them), and add a title, description, and tags.

 When you submit an entry, it is validated and converted to a markdown file, ready to be copied into your .md-capable blog.
 Markdown files should start to pop up in